-Hofstra Passes Another Early-Season Test in Home Opener - NY Sports Day
+Hofstra Passes Another Early-Season Test In Home Opener - NY Sports Day

 Hofstra countered with six consecutive made shots, the first five of which came during a 14-2 spurt that moved the Pride ahead, 36-29, before a Slazinski jumper brought the Gaels to within 43-40 by intermission.

-A close start to the second half had the game tied at 51 apiece before Hofstra pulled away with nine consecutive points, capped on a steal and fast break three-point play from Dubar and a stepback 3-pointer by Estrada to give the Pride a 60-51 lead with just over 12 minutes left.
+A close start to the second half had the game tied at 51 apiece before Hofstra pulled away with nine consecutive points, capped on a steal and fast break three-point play from Dubar and a stepback 3-pointer by Estrada that gave the Pride a 60-51 lead with just over 12 minutes left.

 Iona used a 13-5 run to climb back within 65-64, and although a Thomas 3-pointer pushed Hofstra’s advantage to 74-67 with 3:20 remaining, the Gales scored the next seven points to draw even again.